koopthekoopa/Alien-Ship-Attack/jsemu/README.md

-# JavaScript GameBoy Color Emulator
+# Emulator for the game

-Fork of Grant Galitz's JavaScript GameBoy Color Emulator made for running a single ROM when uploading homebrew games to services like Itch.io.
+This is Grant Galitz's JavaScript GameBoy Color Emulator made for running a single ROM when uploading homebrew games to services like Itch.io.

-This version makes the following changes.

-- Canvas fills browser window on desktop/tablet while keeping aspect ratio
-- Touch controls displayed on mobile/tablet
-- Using css `image-rendering: pixelated` rather than bilinear filtering
-- Touch dpad controls for mobile using touch move with a deadzone
-- Keyboard fix for iPad keyboard case that doesn't report keyup event keycode
-- Wait for keyboard or touch input before starting AudioContext to fix issues in Chrome and iOS not playing Audio
-- No ability to switch ROM, or save/load states, this version is intended for deploying a single game

-## Usage
+# Usage

-- Clone this repository
-- Add your ROM file as `rom/game.gb` (or edit romPath in js/other/mobile.js to point to your ROM file)
-- Upload to a webserver and visit index.html

-## Keyboard Controls
+This requires "rom/game.gb"

+#Controls
 Up - Up Arrow / W
 Down - Down Arrow / S
 Left - Left Arrow / A